MasamiYamate/YMTGetDeviceName/README.md

 ## Q&A
 ### What is the range of supported devices?
-Supports iOS devices up to March 26, 2019 (JST)
+Supports iOS devices up to Aprill 22, 2020 (JST)

 ### Error 「dyld: Library not loaded image not found」
 Import from 「Embedded Binaries」